jlooper/jlooper/README.md

 ✨ I enjoy using machine learning solutions within a mobile and web context (applied ML).

-✨ Mostly these days I build with Vue.js and Astro.
+✨ Mostly these days I build with Vue.js and Astro, but I'm digging into next.js on the Vercel ecosystem.

 ✨ I live in Wellesley, Massachusetts (USA) with my husband and am an empty nester with two adult daughters